ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Leader

-The leader is also an aggregator, and so all the assets, capabilities and mitigations available to aggregators also apply to the leader.
+The Leader is also an Aggregator, and so all the assets, capabilities and mitigations available to Aggregators also apply to the Leader.

 #### Capabilities

 1. Input validity proof verification.
-The leader can forge proofs and collude with a malicious client to trick aggregators into aggregating invalid inputs.
+The Leader can forge proofs and collude with a malicious Client to trick Aggregators into aggregating invalid inputs.
-     * This capability is no stronger than any aggregator's ability to forge validity proof in collusion with a malicious client.
+     * This capability is no stronger than any Aggregator's ability to forge validity proof in collusion with a malicious Client.
-1. Relaying messages between aggregators.
-The leader can compromise availability by dropping messages.
+1. Relaying messages between Aggregators.
+The Leader can compromise availability by dropping messages.
-     * This capability is no stronger than any aggregator's ability to refuse to emit aggregate shares.
+     * This capability is no stronger than any Aggregator's ability to refuse to emit aggregate shares.
 1. Shrinking the anonymity set.
-The leader instructs aggregators to construct output parts and so could request aggregations over few inputs.
+The Leader instructs Aggregators to construct output parts and so could request aggregations over few inputs.

 #### Mitigations

 1. Aggregators enforce agreed upon minimum aggregation thresholds to prevent deanonymizing.
-1. If aggregator output satisfies differential privacy {{dp}}, then genuine records are protected regardless of the size of the anonymity set.
+1. If Aggregator output satisfies differential privacy {{dp}}, then genuine records are protected regardless of the size of the anonymity set.

 ### Collector